 - The Festival goes on, rain or shine.
 Ticket sales are final.

-- You are welcome to enjoy all the food and beverages that you would like, including: Oysters– fried, steamed and on half-shell; steamed clams, clam fritters and clam chowder; fried scallops; fried fish; steamed shrimp; steamed crabs; hush-puppies; BBQ with cole- slaw; French fries; cake; ice cream; and cheese with the wine; soft drinks, water, coffee, beer, wine, and mixed drinks (no shots).
+- You are welcome to enjoy all the food and beverages that you would like, including: Oysters– fried and on half-shell; clam fritters and clam chowder; fried scallops; fried fish; steamed shrimp; steamed crabs; hush-puppies; BBQ with coleslaw; French fries; cake; ice cream; cheese and wine; soft drinks, water, coffee, beer, wine, and mixed drinks (no shots).

 - Covered seating areas are available, and you may bring in lawn chairs and small folding tables (but no pop-up tents/canopies).

 - Please be considerate of others by sharing our festival area picnic tables.
 No tables are to be “reserved” by placing tablecloths or other markers on them.